pe-st/wildfly-mp-reactive-messaging/README.md

 NAME             HOST/PORT                                                          PATH   SERVICES         PORT    TERMINATION     WILDCARD rhosak-example   rhosak-example-kkhan1-dev.apps.sandbox.x8i5.p1.openshiftapps.com          rhosak-example   <all>   edge/Redirect   None
 ```
 In my case the URL is `rhosak-example-kkhan1-dev.apps.sandbox.x8i5.p1.openshiftapps.com`.
-You should of course substitute
-that with the URL of your application in the following steps.
+You should of course substitute that with the URL of your application in the following steps.

 First let's add some entries using Curl:
 ```shell
 $ curl  -X POST https://rhosak-example-kkhan1-dev.apps.sandbox.x8i5.p1.openshiftapps.com/one
 $ curl  -X POST https://rhosak-example-kkhan1-dev.apps.sandbox.x8i5.p1.openshiftapps.com/two
 ```
 These will be sent to Kafka, and received again by the application which will keep a list of the most recently received values.
+Note that the `https://` is needed - if left out, the commands will appear to work, but no data will actually be posted.

 To read this list of recently received values, we can run Curl again:
 ```shell
 $ curl  https://rhosak-example-kkhan1-dev.apps.sandbox.x8i5.p1.openshiftapps.com